 HUM 325: Humanities: World Civilization - 3 Credit Hours

-This module is an extensive survey of world civilizations from A.D.
+This course will survey world civilizations from A.D.
 1500 to the present.
-The module is designed to acquaint students with the major events that occurred during this period in world history.
-The focus of the module is to demonstrate how these major events merge to create the foundation of political, economic, social, and cultural trends shaping contemporary world affairs.
+The purpose is to familiarize students with the major events that occurred during this period in world history.
+Emphasis will be placed on illustrating how these major events combined to create the base of political, economic, social, and cultural trends that shape contemporary world affairs.

 GOV 330: American Government - 3 Credit Hours